 International Lecture Series in Forest Conservation (2019)

-Forest Conservation in Practice: Experiences from Ireland and the United Kingdom
+Forest Conservation from Science to Practice: Experiences from Ireland and the United Kingdom

 15-21 October 2019